Topsfield, Massachusetts: Topsfield town government

 Topsfield is governed by an Open Town Meeting and an elected five-member Select Board who appoint the Town Administrator Kevin Harutunian.
 One or two members of the Select Board are elected each year to serve for three years.
-The current members are Lynne Bermudez, Chair, Marshall Hook, Clerk, Boyd Jackson, Cameron Brown and A. Richard Gandt.
+The current members are Chair Marshall Hook, Vice Chair Rafael MacDonald, Boyd Jackson, Michelle Mercier Link, and Robert Kmetz.

 The Select Board has evolved through more than three hundred years of tradition and custom.
 In addition to those duties determined by Massachusetts General Law and established by custom, the Select Board Members' powers and duties are determined by state law and the Town’s bylaws.

 Since 2009, following a vote of Town Meeting to update the Town’s General By-Laws, the Select Board have appointed a Town Administrator as serve as an agent of the Board and to oversee day to day operations and the delivery of Town Services provided under the legal authority of the Board of Selectmen.
 The first Town Administrator was Virginia Wilder (2009–2013).
 The second Town Administrator, Kellie A. Hebert was appointed in September 2013.
 The Board provides general supervision over Town matters not specifically delegated by law or voted to another officer or board.

 The Select Board generally meet every other Monday night in the Town Hall.
 All meetings are posted and are open to the public.
 Regular business meetings are televised and may be viewed on Channel 10/47, the Community Channel.
 Select Board meetings, like those of all public boards and committees, must be posted at least 48 hours in advance.
 The meetings are open to the public and subject to the requirements of the state’s Open Meeting Law: Massachusetts General Laws Chapter 39, Section 23B.
 The Board may retire to executive session only to discuss those matters permitted by law.
 The Board must state which of the eight provisions is being invoked at that time.
 All minutes are a matter of public record except when they need to remain secret long enough to protect the legal purposes of the session.